Dhruva2/NeuronBuilder.jl/README.md

 - You can copy-paste the structure of those modules, just changing the dynamics and channel names.
 - Feel free to send us the library you built to push to the master branch! :)

+## Acknowledgements
+This work was funded by European Research Council grant 716643 FLEXNEURO, (Principal Investigator Timothy O’Leary).